USA :: Illinois :: Naperville

 over 1 year agoToday is a good day to start your planning for NaNoWriMo 2012.
 Tomorrow is all right, but today is better.

-about 2 years agoLook at the threads below for information on the Journey--and check out the google calendar for get-togethers with other writers.
+over 2 years agoLook at the threads below for information on the Journey--and check out the google calendar for get-togethers with other writers.
 Feel free to plan more by creating a thread below.

 over 2 years agoTake our survey!
 Help us plan for next year!